MIRI Coronagraphic Imaging Target Acquisition

 • TA has only been verified for the neutral density (FND) and F1000W TA filters.
 The MIRI team continues to verify TA with the other 3 TA filters.
 If the proposed science requires a different TA filter, proposers should contact the JWST Help Desk.

 • Flight data revealed that there is light being scattered into the coronagraphs, which produces linear features at the 4QPM boundaries, at the Lyot occulting spot, and near the bottoms of all coronagraphic fields.
 Therefore, observers are required to obtain associated/dedicated backgrounds for each and every target observed (both the primary science target and the reference PSF target).
 The background specification must match exactly the specified parameters for the associated target, and the background observation must be repeated in an opposing quadrant using the automatic "repeat in opposing quadrant" option in APT.
-The MIRI team is investigating a noiseless mitigation scheme for future cycles.
+This repeat provides a 2-point dither to mitigate against residual cosmic rays, detector artifacts and contamination of the background by astronomical sources.
+The MIRI team is investigating a noiseless background subtraction scheme for future cycles.

 Target acquisition process